LukeSmetham/layout-hooks/README.md

 A set of React Hooks that help make your components responsive, either to their own width, their parent width or the browser width.

-## `useResize`
+## `useLayout`

-The `useResize` hook allows you measure a component by passing in a ref.
+The `useLayout` hook allows you measure a component by passing in a ref.
 This works even during css transitions, meaning you can always get an up to date value for the dimensions of a component and alter it's children accordingly.
 This is great for building totally encapsulated components that respond to their own width and can work in a variety of settings.

 ## `useMedia` / `useStyledMedia`